impulse-ml/impulse-ml-recommender-php-documentation/3_api_dataset.md

 The example does not have any sense because we might want to have multiple items, categories as ratings - but you should have knowledge about how to pass data to recommender system.

-In this example i used strings as my items, but ```Impulse\Recommender\Dataset\Model::create``` and ```Impulse\Recommender\Dataset\Category::create``` methods can also get an integer instead of string.
-You might consider pass integers to dataset as long as their values correspond to database primary key and you will save a lot of memory than using a strings.
+In this example I used strings as my items, but ```Impulse\Recommender\Dataset\Model::create``` and ```Impulse\Recommender\Dataset\Category::create``` methods can also get an integer instead of string.
+You might consider pass integers to dataset as long as their values correspond to database primary keys and you will save a lot of memory than using a strings.

-Also, each of those 2 ```create``` methods can get second parameter which has no defined, required data type.
+Also, each of those 2 ```create``` methods can get second parameter which has no defined and required data type.
 You might consider pass to it an array with your database model data for future use if database primary keys is not so much useful.